oven-sh/bun/docs/project/building-windows.md

 ### .rc file fails to build

 `llvm-rc.exe` is odd. don't use it. use `rc.exe`, to do this make sure you are in a visual studio dev terminal, check `rc /?` to ensure it is `Microsoft Resource Compiler`

+### failed to write output 'bun-debug.exe': permission denied

+you cannot overwrite `bun-debug.exe` if it is already open. you likely have a running instance, maybe in the vscode debugger?